Kandangan: Villages (Desa)

-On regency level, the district is part of South Hulu Sungai 1st electoral district together with Sungai Raya, Simpur, and Kalumpang, sends 11 out of 30 representatives to regency's parliament.
-The last election was on 2019 and the next one would be on 2024.
+At the regency level, the district is part of South Hulu Sungai's 1st electoral district together with Sungai Raya, Simpur, and Kalumpang Districts, and together they send 11 out of 30 representatives to the regency's parliament.
+The last election was in 2024.

 Infrastructure

-There are 50 elementary schools, 13 junior highschools, 5 senior highschools, and 2 vocational higshcools in the district.
-There's only one higher education institution in the district, Darul Umum Islamic College.
-On healthcare, the district has two hospitals; one of them is a maternity hospital, ten puskesmas, and 14 healthcare centers.
+There are 50 elementary schools, 13 junior high schools, 5 senior high schools, and 2 vocational high schools in the district.
+There is only one higher education institution in the district, Darul Umum Islamic College.
+For healthcare, the district has two hospitals (one of them is a maternity hospital), ten puskesmas, and 14 healthcare centers.
 In addition, there are 12 registered pharmacies.
 There are exactly 158 mosques and one church in the district.
-All 18 subdistricts and villages within the district has access to electricity and the main road has adequate street lamp as of 2019.
+All 18 villages within the district have access to electricity and the main road has adequate street lamp as of 2019.
 All electricity is supplied and subsidized by Perusahaan Listrik Negara, state-owned electric company.

-Total length of roads in the district is 131.27 kilometers, from which all have been paved with asphalt and in general have good condition according to Statistics Indonesia on 2019.
-There are 28 operational base transceiver station in the district as of 2019, and the district have access to 4G as of 2018.
+The total length of roads in the district is 131.27 kilometres, all of which have been paved with asphalt and are in general in good condition, according to Statistics Indonesia on 2019.
+There are 28 operational base transceiver stations in the district as of 2019, and the district has access to 4G as of 2018.